 Dronningstien, also known as the Queen’s Trail, is a famous panoramic hike in Hardanger with spectacular views over Sørfjorden and the Hardangerfjord.
 The trail runs from Røte in Kinsarvik to Lofthus, crossing exposed mountain terrain with wide fjord views.
-Map to use: Hardangervidda Vest 1:50000.
+Map to use: Hardangervidda Nordvest 1:50000.

 It´s starting point is at Røte in Kinsarvik and ends at Lofthus, making it a total of 16 kilometers long.
 The 6-10 hour long hike is heavy and steep, so it is recommended for more experienced hikers.